Top results

 Once again, I stopped and knelt on the carpet.
 “What did you hear?”
 I asked.

-There followed a lively discussion with the children talking about the farmer and the things wrong with the farm.
 I said to the children, who had been sitting on the carpet for long enough, “What kind of things do you think there are on the farm?”
-They suggested cows, and sheep, and pigs, and an old barn, and a tractor.
+They suggested cows, sheep, pigs, an old barn and a tractor.

 I asked them “Why don’t we draw all the things on the farm?
 I’ve got some bits of paper here.
-Draw one thing on a piece of paper and then come and get another, once we’re ready we can lay them on the carpet.”
+Draw one thing on a piece of paper and then come and get another.
+Once we’re ready we can lay them on the carpet.”
 The children set to work, now busy and focused on a common task.

 I don’t have the words to explain what was happening in their heads.
 It is, I think, extraordinary how even very young children can understand when someone is switching between the real and an imaginary world, representing someone in a story.

 I suspect it has something to do with evolution and the way children learnt to make sense of the world around them in the long distant past, interacting with real and imaginary situations through play.
-In a reception class you can see it happening all the time, as well as out in the playground, because it is the primary way children interact and learn.

 In the example above I was structuring their innate understanding of play with the use of a strategy called ‘teaching in-and-out of role’, using it to generate interest and to create a context to develop their learning in various ways.
-First watching, listening, and using words to describe what they’d seen.
-Then to make meaning and to contribute to the co-creation of a story, involving a rundown farm in need of repair.

 Three storytelling voices

-The facilitation of this strategy, which, by the way, is not just for young children, involves using what might be called ‘Three Voices’: teacher-facilitator, teacher-narrator, and teacher-in-role.
+The facilitation of this strategy, which, by the way, is not just for young children, involves using what might be called ‘Three Voices’:

-The teacher-facilitator organises, explains, and makes things happen.
+The teacher-facilitator organises, explains and makes things happen.
 For example, “When I sit on the chair I’m going to be someone in a story.”
 And “What did you make of that?”

 The teacher-narrator describes events happening inside the story as if they are storytelling: “The farm was getting too much for him.
 He’d lived and worked there all his life, but now his body was starting to ache.”